List of Heroes cast members: Casting

 Sendhil Ramamurthy's character of Mohinder Suresh was one of only a few characters that was changed based on casting.
 Suresh was originally designed to be a 55-year-old professor, however, due to Ramamurthy's audition, the part was rewritten and made younger to fit him.

 Hayden Panettiere was cast by Marc Hirschfeld, executive vice president of casting for NBC Universal Television.
 Hirschfeld explained that when they were trying to decide who the cheerleader should be, he literally picked up the phone and said to the producers, "You got to meet Hayden Panettiere."
 Dania Ramírez was cast on the series based on her work on The Sopranos.
 She was notified by Kring that he was creating a Latin character and wanted her to come and test.
 Ramirez was the only actress called in to test for the role.
-Kristen Bell was first approached about being cast in July 2007, during a train ride back from the San Diego Comic Con with Heroes actors Zachary Quinto and Masi Oka, and writers from the series.
+Kristen Bell was first approached about being cast in July 2007, during a train ride back from San Diego Comic-Con with Heroes actors Zachary Quinto and Masi Oka, and writers from the series.
 The writers had mentioned that if Bell "ever want[ed] to come on Heroes, give us [writers] a call", to which Bell said she would love to.
 Bell had several casting options, including ABC's Lost, however it was officially announced that she was cast in August 2007.
 David Anders auditioned for the role of Takezo Kensei.
 He read his scenes, impersonating Peter O'Toole, in which the producers responded by asking him to tone down the impression on his second audition.
 He was contacted two weeks later and given the part.
 Anders was aware at the time that his role was a recurring role that had the possibility of being promoted to a main cast role, however, he did not find out until the filming of episode five that he would be portraying Monroe, and that his character would be moving into the present.

 La Padura stated that the character of Peter Petrelli was the hardest to cast due to conflicts regarding the Petrelli brother's ages.
 La Padura states the Petrelli brothers were originally written to be twins, and it became obvious in the production process that in order to have correct dynamic between the two characters, Peter had to be the younger brother.
 Adrian Pasdar was cast first.
 Milo Ventimiglia's role as Peter was the last to be cast and the most difficult.
 Greg Grunberg originally auditioned for the role of one of the Petrelli brothers.
 It was not a fit for him, but the production liked him so much, they rewrote the role of Matt Parkman to fit him.
 Originally Parkman's character was to be much younger, and La Padura was looking to cast a Ryan Phillippe-type actor for the role.